Craig Titus

-Craig Michael Titus (born January 14, 1965, in Wyandotte, Michigan) is an American convicted murderer.
+Craig Michael Titus (born January 14, 1965) is an American convicted murderer.
 He pleaded guilty to second-degree murder, first-degree kidnapping and arson in the death of 28-year-old Melissa James on December 14, 2005 in Las Vegas, Nevada; Melissa had been a personal assistant to him and his wife, Kelly Ryan.
 He was sentenced to 21 to 55 years in prison in 2008.

 He was a former professional bodybuilder.

 Early life

-Titus was born in 1965 in Wyandotte, Michigan and lived most of his early life in Riverview, near Detroit.
+Titus was born in 1965 in Wyandotte, Michigan, and lived most of his early life in Riverview, near Detroit.
 He is of Greek descent.
 He has a younger brother, Kevin, and a younger sister, Nicole.
 Titus went to public schools.
 He played high school football but quit because he felt he was too small, at 5'6".
 He also wrestled in high school.

 Career

 When Titus graduated from high school, he was 5'6" and 140 lbs.
 By the age of 21, he was 5'8" and 185 lbs.
 He began to see good results from weight training and decided to become a bodybuilder.

 His first bodybuilding competition was the 1988 Houston Bodybuilding Championships.
 He won the Men's Open middleweight class and the overall title.
 Over the next several years of placing among top finishers in competitions, he established himself by 1996 and was accepted into the professional ranks of the International Fitness and Bodybuilding Federation.
 He continued to compete into the 2000s, often placing among the top ten in his class.
 (See list below.)